Josh Jung Player Props: Rangers vs. Guardians

 Josh Jung At The Plate

-- Among the qualified hitters, he ranks 31st in batting average, while his on-base percentage ranks 79th and he is 19th in slugging.
+- Among qualified batters in MLB, his batting average ranks 37th, his on-base percentage ranks 83rd, and he is 24th in the league in slugging.

-- Jung enters this game on a five-game hitting streak.
-During his last games, he's hitting .400 with two homers.
+- Jung has reached base via a hit in 66 games this year (of 90 played), and had multiple hits in 27 of those games.

-- In 74.2% of his 89 games this season, Jung has picked up at least one hit.
-He's also had 27 multi-hit games.
+- In 35.6% of his games this season, Jung has driven in at least one run.
+In 15 of those games (16.7%) he recorded more than one RBI, while accounting for three or more of his team's runs in seven contests.

-- Jung has an RBI in 32 of 89 games this season, with multiple RBI in 15 of them.
-He has also driven home three or more of his team's runs in seven contests.
+- He has scored in 41 games this year, with multiple runs 18 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.